 It is difficult to talk about Dark Fantasy without mentioning Guillermo del Toro as a filmmaker (writer and director).
 Especially after his big win at the Oscars this year for the nomination of Best Director for his film “The Shape of Water”.

 Okay, maybe I’m a little biased because I am a fan of his work.
 He tells his stories with Dark Fantasy and Gothic elements which are based on his life experiences.
 His movies show an interesting style of filmmaking.
-What better way to start this series of Dark Fantasy Films with some of his most interesting films.
+What better way to start this series of Dark Fantasy Films than with some of his most interesting films?

 If you are interested in the concept of alchemy and the supernatural this film will be a good watch for you.
-It has a very particular weird story that combines elements of alchemy and vampirism.
+It has a very particularly weird story that combines elements of alchemy and vampirism.
 What’s the story about?

 A mysterious device designed to provide its owner with eternal life resurfaces after four hundred years, leaving a trail of destruction in its path.
 Starring Federico Luppi, Ron Perlman, Claudio Brook and Margarita Isabel, the film is a horror drama with strong mythology and religious references.
 For more specific details about the film visit our previous post “5 Interesting Foreign Sci-Fi Fantasy Film Vol.1.”